izcir/turkish-university-admissions-dataset/README_en.md

 This repository contains university department data for the years 2019–2024, obtained from official sources like YÖK Atlas and ÖSYM using the [YokAPI](https://github.com/izcir/YokAPI/) Python-based scraper.
 The data has been prepared for analysis through a two-stage process: **Cleaning** and **Normalization**.

-This dataset also serves as the core database for my website, [sinavizcisi.com](https://sinavizcisi.com), a platform designed to facilitate the university selection process with data-driven insights.
+This dataset also serves as the core database for my website, [sinavizcisi.com](https://sinavizcisi.com), a platform designed to facilitate the university selection process with AI-powered analyses.

-### A Quick Look at the Dataset
+### Dataset at a Glance

-This dataset can be described with the following statistical summary:
 *   **Covered Period:** 2019-2024 (Total of 6 years) *(2025 statistics will be added upon release)*
-*   **Total Records:** 128,352 (Rows representing the status of each program in each year)
+*   **Total Records:** 128,352 (Rows representing the core stats of each program in each year)
 *   **Unique Programs:** 32,505 (`program_code`)
 *   **Unique Entities:** 235 Universities, 733 Department Names, 1,131 Faculties

 > **Important Note:** The data in this repository has undergone a two-stage process.
-First, the raw data scraped by `YokAPI` was cleaned according to the steps detailed in **[`CLEANING_NOTES.md`](https://github.com/izcir/turkish-university-admissions-dataset/blob/main/other_readme_files/cleaning_notes_en.md)**.
-In this initial stage, inconsistent IDs were filtered out, and university/department names were standardized to their most recent versions.
-The files in the `data/raw/` folder are the output of this first cleaning stage.
-In the second stage, the scripts in the `scripts/` folder take this cleaned data, transform it into a relational, normalized structure under `data/processed/`, and finally create the `all_in_one_denormalized.csv` file for quick analysis.
-For data integrity and advanced queries, using the normalized files in `data/processed/` is recommended, while `all_in_one_denormalized.csv` is provided for convenience.
+First, raw data was cleaned according to the steps detailed in **[`CLEANING_NOTES.md`](https://github.com/izcir/turkish-university-admissions-dataset/blob/main/other_readme_files/cleaning_notes.md)**.
+The files in `data/raw/` are the output of this stage.
+Second, scripts in the `scripts/` folder transform this data into a normalized, relational structure under `data/processed/` and finally create the `all_in_one_denormalized.csv` file.
+For quick analyses, the `all_in_one_denormalized.csv` file is convenient.
+For more in-depth and flexible queries, the normalized structure in `data/processed/`, which prevents data redundancy, is recommended.

 ## 📌 Purpose and Value of the Dataset